ERiDeM/android-java-interview-assignment/exercise01/README.md

 Everything has been set up for you to focus on the problem.
 We offer you some test cases that may cover most of the problems.

-Though, you can modify them or improve them if you need.
-In that case, explain your decisions to do so.
+Though, you can modify or improve them if you need to.
+In that case, explain your decisions to your interviewer.

 If the application does not contain already a JUNIT configuration, set it up or ask your interviewer to help you out.